manaphoenix/IsaacTemplates/README.md

 you can get the latest release of any template [here](https://github.com/manaphoenix/IsaacTemplates/releases/tag/latest)

+If you want to show your support, you can [here](https://ko-fi.com/manaphoenix)

 *Does not include WIP templates*

 Once downloaded, unzip the folder.